anodeus/ai_terminal_assistant/README.md

 ```bash
   ~/.abhi_ai/bin/pip install <package-name>
 ```
->For example, if it says ModuleNotFoundError: No module named 'colorama', just run:
+>For example, if it says ModuleNotFoundError: No module named 'colorama'

 ## Configuration